0xTimepunk/0xTimepunk/README.md

   <h3>How I Work</h3>
   <p>
     Hands-on technical leader.
-Equally effective architecting systems or scaling teams - ground zero to production.
+Equally effective architecting systems or scaling teams—ground zero to production.
   </p>

   <hr />

   <h3>Looking For</h3>
   <p>
     High-impact roles where I can ship.
-Leading eng or going deep on protocol — I care about the problem and the people.
+Protocol engineering or leading eng—I care about the problem and the people.
   </p>

   <hr />